August 12th Meeting

 A special thanks for our speakers this far this year.
-Ben Moore (January), Alex Bell(February), John Gray (March), Scott Davis and Paul Pluckett (April).
+Ben Moore (January), Alex Bell(February), John Gray (March), Scott Davis and Paul Pluckett (April), Johnny Butler (May).
 There information will be posted to the website in the next few days.

 2013 Parking Passes!